Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 Salmon Plumbing offers a 6 and half year warranty as per the Queensland Building & Construction Commission (QBCC).

 No one wants to start their morning with a cold shower, and certainly not during the peak of winter.
-It’s certainly an inconvenient occurrence to have no hot water right when you need it the most.
+It’s certainly an inconvenient occurrence to have freezing water cascading right when you need warmth the most.
 So what is the cause and what can be done to fix it?
 Here are 5 reasons why you have no hot water and how they can be fixed.

 Split Tap Washers

-If you have hot water coming through all the hot water taps in the house, and not through the shower, you may need to replace the tap washers.
-A dribble of hot water through the shower rose is a sign the tap washer has split and is preventing the hot water to flow through to the shower rose.
-Get the washers replaced and you should have hot water run through in no time.
+If you have hot water coming through all the correct taps in your house, except not through the shower, you may need to replace the tap washers.
+A dribble of warm water through the shower rose is a sign the tap washer has split and is preventing the hot water to flow through to the shower rose.
+Get the washers replaced and you should have steaming water running through in no time.

 Faulty Tempering Valve

 All electric hot water installations should have a tempering valve installed.
-This tempering valve controls the temperature and tempers the hot water to 50 degrees Celsius.
-If you have water run through the hot water tap, but it’s lukewarm or cold, your tempering valve may need to be adjusted or tested by a plumber and replaced if faulty.
+This tempering valve controls the temperature and tempers the heated and stored water to 50 degrees Celsius.
+If you have water running through the hot water tap, but it’s lukewarm or cold, your tempering valve may need to be adjusted or tested by a plumber and replaced if faulty.

 Rusty, Split Tank

-A rusty, split water tank won’t be able to feed hot water into your home when it’s draining from the bottom of the tank.
+A rusty or split storage tank won’t be able to supply your home when it’s draining from the bottom of the tank.
 A rusty water tank is a sign of old age and a tank that has never had its sacrificial anode maintained.
-The only way to fix this hot water issue is to replace the tank with a new system.
+The only way to fix this issue is to replace the tank with a new system.
 Salmon Plumbing can give you a quote for supply and install of a new hot water unit to suit your needs.